How to apply

 Confirmation and Clearing

-When exam results are released, the Firm and Insurance universities will decide whether or not they can confirm a place.
+When exam results are released, the Firm and Insurance universities will decide whether they can confirm a place.
 Clearing opens for students who don't have a confirmed place, or who would prefer to go elsewhere.

 September